wailywang/infovis-redesign-project/README.md

 # InfoVis Redesign Project

 Final project for the Information Visualization course.
-This repository contains a redesign of BlueDot Observatory’s Theewaterskloof Dam visualization, simulated using SaaS sales data.
+This repository contains a redesign of visualization, simulated using SaaS sales data.

 ## Contents